 Through Solar Market Pathways, projects worked to:

-This toolkit is intended to support policymakers, government officials, and program managers in the industry and nonprofit sectors seeking opportunities to engage diverse stakeholders in an effort to make sure everyone in the U.S. can benefit from solar energy.
-The resources include strategies, case studies, and approaches to inform the development of effective solar policies and programs that will help create more inclusive planning processes, develop strategies to serve new market segments, and target and better serve low- and moderate-income individuals.
+This toolkit is intended to support policymakers, government officials, and program managers in the solar industry and nonprofits seeking to engage diverse stakeholders in efforts to ensure everyone in the U.S. can benefit from solar energy.
+The resources include strategies, case studies, and approaches that can inform the development of effective solar policies, programs, and strategies that will foster more inclusive planning processes, serve new market segments, and target and better serve low- and moderate-income individuals.

 Designing an engagement strategy begins with clearly articulating the end goal and identifying who needs to be engaged and why.
 A successful stakeholder engagement process is almost always multi-faceted.
 Establishing a strategy upfront can help ensure the right people are engaged at the right times, resources are used efficiently, and project and stakeholder expectations are realistic.